brson/stdx/README.md

 <a id="rand"></a>
 ### `rand = "0.3.15"` &emsp; [📖][d-rand]

 Random number generators.
 The defaults are cryptographically strong.
+This is another crate with a long history, beginning life in the standard library.

 **Example**: [`examples/rand.rs`]